datasone/setup_var.efi/README.md

 ⚠ Use this tool with extreme caution as accessing wrong varstore or variable may completely brick your computer!

 ---
-**The new usage document is for git master version.
-For current newest release (0.2.x), refer to [document of that version](https://github.com/datasone/setup_var.efi/blob/0.2.x/README.md).**
+**The new usage document is for 0.3.0 version and later with the new syntax for specifying variables.
+For 0.2.x releases with the old syntax (0.2.x will still be maintained so you can continue to use that), refer to [document of that version](https://github.com/datasone/setup_var.efi/blob/0.2.x/README.md).**

 ---
 Note: If you have been using the modded grub tool, you may want to refer to [the cheatsheet](#grub-cheatsheet).